pra85/wistia-doc/_posts/plans-comparison.md

   <p>Wistia's premium feature Test Drive includes two weeks of access to <em>nearly</em> all the features listed below, with just a small handful of exceptions: Domain Restriction, IP Filtering, and CNAME-ing your account URL.
 Disabling those features after they're turned on would be pretty hairy, but they work just like you'd expect!</p>
 ---

+## Understanding Bandwidth Usage

+Bandwidth can be pretty tricky to figure out, and to help with that, we've created a little video that explains the whole thing.
+Check it out!

+{% wistia_embed hashed_id: rt2nx2862m %}

 ## Features Comparison

+Next up are the features.
+There's a bunch of them, and you can click a feature name to see relevant info about it.

   | Free Plan | Small Business  | Teams     | High Volume
 ----------------------|-----------|-----------------|-----------|-----------